Skip To Main Content

 See below for risk information about Progressive Multifocal Leukoencephalopathy (PML).

-Progressive Multifocal Leukoencephalopathy (PML): PML is a rare brain infection that usually leads to death or severe disability, and has been reported with OCREVUS.
+Progressive Multifocal Leukoencephalopathy (PML): PML is a rare brain infection that usually leads to death or severe disability, and has been reported with ocrelizumab.
 Symptoms of PML get worse over days to weeks.
 It is important that you call your healthcare provider right away if you have any new or worsening neurologic signs or symptoms that have lasted several days, including problems with:

 • thinking